 5. Massage your womb & belly for a healthy uterus, hormonal health and pelvic vitality.

 Womb massage is wonderful to support your uterus into optimal alignment, stagnancy in the pelvis can inhibit blood flow and affect hormone balance.
-In my Womb Massage Sessions I use The Arvigo Techniques Of Mayan Abdominal Therapy and teach you their self-care massage to use at home.
+In my Womb Massage Sessions one of the therapeutic techniques I use The Arvigo Techniques Of Mayan Abdominal Therapy and teach you their self-care massage to use at home.
 I use this self-care massage myself regularly.
 Both for the physical and emotional effects.

-6. One of my own regular rituals for this phase is Yoni Steaming.
+6. One of my own regular rituals for the premenstrual phase is Yoni Steaming.

 I just love it.
 It is the best way for me to prepare for my moontime.
 Adding this ritual in can give you that stillness you need to stay nourished during your premenstrual phase.
 Read all about it my Complete Guide To The Feminine Ritual Of Yoni Steaming.

 A note on Full Moon Cycle vs. New Moon Cycle